Akzestia/Akzestia/about/resume.md

 ---

-### ✅ Available for Hire
+### ❌ Not Available for Hire
-Seeking software engineering opportunities.
-Open to new projects - let’s connect!
+Currently focused on ongoing projects.
+Open to connecting for future opportunities!

 ---